cissagatto/Global-Partitions/README.md

 ### STEP 3: Required Libraries 📦
 Ensure that all necessary Java, R, and Python libraries are installed on your system.
 This code does not automatically install packages! 🚨

-You can set up a [Conda environment](https://1drv.ms/u/s!Aq6SGcf6js1mw4hbhU9Raqarl8bH8Q?e=IA2aQs) to run the experiment.
-To extract the environment, use the following command:
+You can use the [Conda Environment](https://1drv.ms/u/s!Aq6SGcf6js1mw4hbhU9Raqarl8bH8Q?e=IA2aQs) that I created to perform this experiment.
+Below are the links to download the files.
+Try to use the command below to extract the environment to your computer:

 ```
 conda env create -f AmbienteTeste.yaml